 During World War II, Manhattan completed over one billion dollars in military base, hangar, apron, barrack and other defense mobilization projects for the United States Defense Department.
 For such achievements during World War II, Manhattan was awarded two of the coveted Army-Navy “E” awards for excellence.

 Over a century of time, Manhattan expanded south to Texas, east to Washington, D.C., Georgia and Florida, and internationally to Mexico and now performs work throughout the United States, Mexico and the Caribbean.

 Manhattan is widely known for building high-profile, technically difficult mega projects like Reliant Stadium in Houston, Texas, with the first retractable roof stadium in the NFL; the Dallas Cowboys Stadium in Arlington, the home of the Dallas Cowboys which is recognized as the premier sports venue in the world; and the U.S. Capitol Visitor Center in Washington, D.C., which sees nearly three million visitors per year.
 Manhattan has a diverse project portfolio and is recognized for building excellence in sports stadiums, healthcare, government, education, laboratory, aviation, transportation, convention, casino and hospitality facilities.

-The company has grown into one of the largest privately-held construction firms in the western hemisphere and continually ranks on ENR’s top lists including general building, sports, entertainment, education, government and green building.
+The company has grown into one of the largest privately-held construction firms in the nation and continually ranks on ENR’s top lists including general building, sports, entertainment, education, government and green building.

 Manhattan constructed the Oklahoma History Center (foreground), and the Oklahoma State Capitol Building (background), both in Oklahoma City.

 "Thank you for all of your hard work and dedication that is not only for preserving, but making Oklahoma history."